Building-acoustics-TU-Eindhoven/EAVR-v2/README.md

 - Materials of the walls
 - ..etc..

+The tool has been used in education at the TU/e and two spin-offs have been presented at the annual Dutch Design Week (DDW) in 2023.
+See [3] for more info.

 ## Releases
 Working applications for Windows and Mac can be found via https://github.com/SilvinWillemsen/EAVR-steam-audio/releases/.
-The model that is loaded is the Trappenzaal in the Vertigo building at Eindhoven Univeristy of Technology.
+The model that is loaded is the Trappenzaal in the Vertigo building at Eindhoven University of Technology.

 ## Controls